am15h/tflite_flutter_plugin/README.md

 3. Use **`sh install.sh -d`** (Linux) or **`install.bat -d`** (Windows) instead if you wish to use these `GpuDelegateV2` and `NnApiDelegate`.

 These scripts install pre-built binaries based on latest stable tensorflow release.
-For info about using other tensorflow versions refer to [this](#use-the-plugin-with-any-tensorflow-version) part of readme.
+For info about using other tensorflow versions refer to [this guide](https://github.com/am15h/tflite_flutter_plugin/wiki/Building-Android-and-iOS-binaries).

 ### Desktop